ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'peer_identifiers' parameter, if present, specifies the OSCORE Sender ID of each group member whose authentication credential is specified in the 'creds' parameter.
 That is, a group member's Sender ID is used as identifier for that group member (REQ25).

-* The 'group_policies' parameter SHOULD be present, and SHOULD include the following elements:
+* The 'group_policies' parameter SHOULD be present, and SHOULD include the following elements (REQ20):

   * "Key Update Check Interval" (see {{Section 4.3.1 of RFC9594}}), with default value 3600;